Converting a Sole Proprietorship to a Private Limited Company

 - Next, all business assets will have to be formally transferred to the newly incorporated Private Limited company, including the novation of existing contracts of the old business.

-- Finally, the sole proprietorship/LLP is to be terminated and ACRA is to be informed that you have ceased to carry on business as a sole proprietorship/LLP and now.
+- Finally, the sole proprietorship/LLP is to be terminated and ACRA is to be informed that you have ceased to carry on business as a sole proprietorship/LLP now.

 Recommended for you, Download Singapore Private Limited Company Incorporation Guide »

-How to transfer assets from existing business to a new Singapore Private Limited company
+How to Transfer Assets From Existing Business to a New Singapore Private Limited Company

 Because your existing sole proprietorship business must be closed within 3 months of incorporating your new Private Limited company, the transfer of these items will have to be seen to promptly: